-The source files can contain files in various file formats, including: .rtf, .csv, .txt, .htm, .jpg, .mp3 and .mp4.
+The source material contains files in the following formats: .rtf, .csv, .txt, .htm and .jpg.
 The data files (in particular .csv files) should be in a format that each candidate can access.

 If you experience any difficulties receiving the files, or opening .csv files because of regional settings, list separators or decimal markers, please email our Customer Services team at info@cambridgeinternational.org and they will send you alternative versions of the files.